uturunku1/ping-pong/README.md

 ## Setup/Installation Requirements

-1. Clone this repository using "git clone"
+1. Clone this repository using "git clone".
-2. Open index.html in any browser
+2. Open index.html in any browser.

 _Does not require a server or setting up a database._